Community Health Studies, Specialist Practice Qualification in District Nursing, PGDip

 Course Overview

-The PGDip Community Health Studies, Specialist Practice Qualification in District Nursing aims to prepare district nurses to work independently and autonomously in a complex, rapidly changing environment; our aim is to help you become inspirational leaders of the future, transforming practice, contributing to the wider health care agenda.
+The PGDip Community Health Studies, Specialist Practice Qualification in District Nursing prepares you to work independently and autonomously in this fast‑changing environment.
+Our aim is to support you to become a confident, future‑focused leader who can transform practice and contribute meaningfully to the wider healthcare agenda.

 As a result of this PGDip you will be able to:

-• Work as part of a Primary Health Care Team to provide skilled nursing care to patients in a variety of community settings.
+• Work as part of a Primary Health Care Team to deliver skilled nursing care in a range of community settings.

 • Take responsibility for managing the caseload and the team.

-• Actively monitor, maintain and develop service/practice innovation through supervision, reflection, skilled professional leadership and integration with other allied health professionals.
+• Monitor, maintain and develop service or practice innovation through supervision, reflection, professional leadership and collaboration with allied health professionals.

-• Follow a complex framework of legislation, policy and standards for safe effective medicine management and prescribing practice.
+• Follow a framework of legislation, policy and standards for safe, effective medicine management and prescribing practice.

-• Conduct a practice-based project in order to add to the evidence base for district nursing practice.
+• Complete a practice‑based project to contribute to the evidence base for district nursing.

-• Seek opportunity to apply for a band 7 Team Leader post.
+• Seek opportunities to apply for a Band 7 Team Leader post.

 Why study at Swansea University?